Johnproy/Assignment2/README.md

-# Assignment2
+# Assignment 2 Stolen Model Detection.
-The README file contains the code and the steps to achieve the best score in assignment 2 - Stolen Model Detection.
+The folder contains the code and the steps to achieve the best score in assignment 2 - Stolen Model Detection.

 ## Files
 - README.md - explains how to recreate the best result